The Secret Invasion (1964), starring Stewart Granger, Mickey Rooney, Raf Vallone, Henry Silva, Edd Byrnes, directed by Roger Corman

 Among his shady underlings is an expert forger (Edd Byrnes, never a hair out of place), a demolitions expert (Mickey Rooney in a somewhat annoying, too-sprightly performance as an Irish kook), a moody assassin (Henry Silva), an ace impersonator (William Campbell, brother of the film’s writer, R. Wright Campbell), and the story’s most charismatic figure, a renaissance genius who quickly becomes the team’s chief strategist (Raf Vallone).

 The group’s intent is to rescue an Italian general from the Germans in a very charming, coastal town.
 The effort forces the reluctant good guys to sustain much brutality from the enemy, and watching while psychological pressures turn some of their more self-centered members into heroes while more damaged participants become doomstruck zombies.
 Corman juggles the particulars of an extended, chaotic fight scene in the film’s final minutes, demonstrating his prowess with no-fuss action shooting and cutting.
 But it’s the film’s air of tragedy and irony that ultimately lingers, wiping away any self-congratulatory cleverness from the impossible-mission plot. –Tom Keogh

 Trivia for The Secret Invasion

-- Filmed in Yugoslavia, with much of the location work done in the Croatian city of Dubrovnik.
+- Filmed in Yugoslavia.
+Much of the location work was done in the Croatian city of Dubrovnik.

-- Roger Corman directed this movie in between making Poe films (i.e. filmed adaptations of Edgar Allan Poe horror stories) The Masque of the Red Death (1964) and The Tomb of Ligeia (1964), the latter of which was the last of his Poe adaptions.
+- Roger Corman directed this movie in between The Masque of the Red Death and The Tomb of Ligeia.